linda-lai/TicTacToe/README.md

 > Done is better than perfect.

-As I've practiced, I've come to better understand how to actually start, and learn how to improve from there, and the concepts above have guided my approach to problem-solving as a junior developer.
+As I've practiced, I've come to better understand how to actually start, and learn how to improve from there, and the values above have guided my approach to problem-solving as a junior developer.
 I've accepted that being a developer means embracing change and uncertainty and accepting that all code is technical debt - every time I learn a better way of doing things (which is what should be happening), it makes all the code I've written in the past suboptimal.

 > Clean code always looks like it was written by someone who cares.

 However, as a junior dev continually building on my level of knowledge around firstly, how to do something, then how to do that something well, I've focused on demonstrating a high level of quality and care in the areas that I know I can do well, and to be honest and own the parts that haven't been done well or could be done better (usually either due to lack of time or current knowledge), and welcome feedback and teaching in the many areas I'm not sure about - rather than forcing myself to try and understand everything all at once.

 I've realised that it's most important/helpful for me (and others teaching/working with me) to:
-- Explain my thinking, opinions and code choices with colleagues and mentors to gauge my understanding;
+- Explain my thinking, opinions and code choices with colleagues to gauge my understanding.
-- Listen to my instincts, common sense, gut feeling or general 'code smells' around practices that feel inherently right or wrong;
+- Listen to my instincts, common sense, gut feeling or general 'code smells' around practices that feel inherently right or wrong.
-- Give things a go, ask lots of questions and continually welcome feedback and mentoring;
+- Give things a go, ask lots of questions and continually welcome feedback and mentoring.
 - Code reviews, code reviews, code reviews!

 ![Conscious Competence Stairs](/docs/conscious-competence-2.png)

 #### Modules/Functions
-Being new to software development design principles and patterns, I've found functional programming to be a really helpful approach, as getting started I try to break down then build towards a particular output or function, and then piece them each componnent together.
+Being new to software development design principles and patterns, I've found functional programming to be a really helpful approach for development, as getting started I try to break down then build towards a particular output or function, and then piece them each component together.

-With this in mind, my approach focused on following the below code principles as much as possible:
+With this in mind, my approach focused on following the below code principles:
 * **DRY**: Don't Repeat Yourself - creating functions that could be repeatedly invoked rather than writing similar lines of code.
 * **KISS**: Keep It Simple Stupid - creating clean, simple, readable and consistent code and interface, trying to keep functions lean and small.
 * **Maintainability**: Using descriptive and meaningful naming conventions, consistent styling and creating readable and extendable code friendly to other developers.